 – Evelyn Underhill, Mysticism

 I will be taking an extended break from blogging.
 This site has been a good way to explore some ideas, but ultimately the spiritual journey is not about the intellect.
 In the words of Underhill, it needs to be a genuine life process, not mere intellectual speculation.
 I’ve done enough intellectual speculation for now.
 Hopefully something on the site continues to be valuable to you on your own journey.
-I will still be available for contact at email@example.com during the break.
+I will still be available at email@example.com during the break.